qwerfd2/Groove_Coaster_2_Server/README.md

 By modifying the apk's obb verification function and `obb`'s `settings.cfg`, you can connect to the server without using any proxy software.
 To do so, decompile `classes.dex` using your favorite `smali` decompiler, and go to `jp.co.groovecoasterzero/BootActivity`.
 Delete the part in `e()` where the loop is checking for a size, and, if mismatch, override a variable that causes the code to branch into `DownloadActivity`.
 We want the game to load the obb regardless of its size.

 After this, open the game's `obb` with password `eiprblFFv69R83J5`, extract everything, open `settings.cfg`, and edit the `serverUrl` to the `http://ip:port/` of your server.
 Compress every file with `WinRAR` to zip, using the password to encrypt it.
 Use `ZIP legacy encryption`.
 Override the `obb` in `Android/obb/jp.co.groovecoasterzero` and you should be able to connect directly.
 Just start the game and observe the server.

+With iOS, none of the above is necessary as the installation package is a single .ipa.
+Just edit `settings.cfg` and sideload the ipa.
 </details>

 <details>